westjack777/web-test--selenium_python/README.md

-# Web Automation using Robot Framework + Selenium
+# Web Automation using Python + Selenium
 Use this guide to:
- * Prepare your machine to run Robot Framework and Selenium tests
+ * Prepare your machine to run Python and Selenium tests
  * Run a test case

 ## I. Pre-requirement